 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
-Remove contact lenses, if present and
+Remove contact lenses, if present and easy to do.
+Continue rinsing.

 P301+P310 IF SWALLOWED: Call a POISON CENTRE or doctor immediately.

 P501 Dispose of contents and/or container in accordance with hazardous waste regulations.